 - Time management

 - Skills with various computer applications and technology

 - Strong observational skills

-Agriculture/Biotechnology/Botany Industrial Training Students & Graduates In Nigeria Can Work In:
+Agriculture/Biotechnology/Botany Industrial Training Students and Graduates in Nigeria Can Work in:

 - Agricultural Farms/Companies

 - Food Production Companies

 - Soap and Cosmetics Production Companies

 - Herbal Clinics/Companies